HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 Using the SPCU-specific structures does let you communicate additional supporting information if that is relevant, but it also requires that receiving systems support and inspect two different structures (e.g., OBX and GSP) to gather all the relevant information AOE information.
 This is a tradeoff that should be considered when authoring a use-case specific IG, or when coordinating an approach with your trading partners.

 ### Sex Parameter for Clinical Use vs. Anatomical Characteristics (Organ Inventory)
 For many clinical contexts, the "ideal" information for clinical decision making would be the specific details about the patient's anatmoical characteristics, such as whether the patient has a prostate.
 However, even if clinical systems support disrete organ inventories, that information may be missing for a variety of reasons.
 A patient might decline to provide detailed organ information for privacy reasons, or they may be incapable of providing the information, either because they are unconsious or have other communication issues.
-An clinical end user may forget to collect the information from the patient, either because they are busy, or because they forgot.
+A clinical end user may not collect the information from the patient, either because they are busy, or they forgot.
 A clinical system may electronically receive a copy of a patient's records from some other system that doesn't support the collection of discrete organ invenvory.

 For all of these reasons, and others, clinical systems will need to provide care to patients for which an organ inventory is incomplete or unavailable.
-In those cases, using a Sex Parameter for Clinical Use as an alternative to an organ inventory will be necessary.
+In those cases, using a Sex Parameter for Clinical Use as an alternative to an organ inventory can be beneficial.
 However, individuals or systems providing care should either use default behavior that is safe for both male and female populations, individually review treatment options with the patient, or carefully inspect comments and relevant observations before proceeding with treatment.